 Last summer's heatwave in Europe made us aware of what researchers have been urgently warning about for years: the earth's climate is warming up rapidly.
 The consequences of this will hit us hard - unless we take action soon.

 But how do you make young people aware of this after a long, hot summer of swimming?
-Wirz, together with Zurich fashion designer Julian Zigerli, has found a fashionable answer to these questions: the Last Sweater - a Christmas sweater that depicts climate change in bright colours.
+Wirz, together with Zurich fashion designer Julian Zigerli, has found a fashionable answer to these questions: the Last Sweater - a Christmas sweater that depicts climate change in bright colors.

 "Climate change affects us all.
 And we are constantly being told about it.
 But not much has happened so far.
-With the Last Sweater, we are now bringing art and fashion design into play," says Jan Schlink, Head of Marketing Communications at WWF.
+With the Last Sweater, we are now bringing art and fashion design into play," says Jan Schlink, head of marketing communications at WWF.
 "The success shows that we are on the right track."

-At the same time, all buyers of the Last Sweater were also encouraged to take a picture of themselves in the sweater and make a post with the hashtag #lastsweater.
+At the same time, all buyers of the Last Sweater were also encouraged to take a picture of themselves in the sweater and to make a post with the hashtag #lastsweater.
 Media titles from "Blick" to "NZZ" reported on the "Last Sweater of the Stars".

 From Lo & Leduc to Marc Forster: all in the Last Sweater

 The worldwide campaign is supported by Lo & Leduc and the first guard of urban dialect music, Sophie Hunger, Olympic freeski champion Sarah Höfflin, comedian Gabirano and top model Tamy Glauser, among others.
-The sweater has also found many celebrity supporters internationally in recent weeks: Director Marc Forster, actor Alan Cumming, Grizzly Bear frontman Ed Droste, German chart-toppers AnnenMayKantereit or Brazilian food activist Bela Gil, among many others, want to make sure that the Last Sweater will not really be the last wool sweater in the world.
+The sweater has also found many prominent supporters internationally in recent weeks: Director Marc Forster, actor Alan Cumming, Grizzly Bear frontman Ed Droste, German chart-toppers AnnenMayKantereit or Brazilian food activist Bela Gil, among many others, want to make sure that the Last Sweater will not really be the last wool sweater in the world.

 All proceeds from the sale of the Last Sweater go directly to WWF projects against climate change.
 The campaign will continue throughout the winter.

 Responsible at WWF Switzerland: Jan Schlink (Head of Marketing Communication), Jasmin Schmid (Project Manager Marketing), Philip Gehri (Corporate Communication), Nadja von Burg, Fiametta Kym, Lisa Bounoure (Social Media), Stefanie Brenner (Web), Gabi Wild, Patricia Letemplé (Webshop).
 Responsible at Wirz: Adrian Schräder, Niels Schäfer, Samuel Christ, Dominique Magnusson, Thomas Kurzmeyer, Naomi Gulla, Antonia Sturzeis, Tiffany Gagia, Julia Röthlisberger, Erasmo Palomba, Bettina Faessler, Cosima Lang, Nora Pfund, Michèle Roten, Tim Lieberherr, Mario Müller, Désirée Guzzo, Rino Frei, Livio Dainese.
-Photography and Film: Stephan Schacher.
+Photography and film: Stephan Schacher.

 Editing: South-t.
-Sound Design: Recording Studio Z. Design: Julian Zigerli.
+Sound Design: Recording studio Z. Design: Julian Zigerli.